AI-induced psychosis: Inadequacy as a therapeutic tool

 The use of chatbots as a replacement for mental health support has been specifically identified as a risk.
 A study in April 2025 found that when used as therapists, chatbots expressed stigma toward mental health conditions and provided responses that were contrary to best medical practices, including the encouragement of users' delusions.
 The study concluded that such responses pose a significant risk to users and that chatbots should not be used to replace professional therapists.
-Experts claim that it is time to establish mandatory safeguards for all emotionally responsive AI and suggested four guardrails.
+Experts have called for mandatory safeguards for emotionally responsive AI, including continuous disclosure that chatbots are not human, detection of user distress, restrictions on romantic or crisis-related interactions, and regular auditing by clinicians and ethicists.

+Another study found that users who needed help with self-harm, sexual assault, or substance abuse were not referred to available services by AI chatbots.

+National security implications

+RAND Corporation researchers hypothesize that AI-induced psychosis is primarily driven by a bidirectional belief-amplifying feedback loop between a user and AI, warning that this mechanism could plausibly be weaponized by adversaries to induce psychosis in key individuals, target groups, or populations.
+Recommended countermeasures include training models to detect cognitive harm and to make users aware of the limitations of LLMs, namely the risk of bidirectional belief amplification.

 Policy

 In August 2025, Illinois passed the Wellness and Oversight for Psychological Resources Act, banning the use of AI in therapeutic roles by licensed professionals, while allowing AI for administrative tasks.
 The law imposes penalties for unlicensed AI therapy services, amid warnings about AI-induced psychosis and unsafe chatbot interactions.

+In December 2025, the Cyberspace Administration of China proposed regulations to ban chatbots from generating content that encourages suicide, mandating human intervention when suicide is mentioned.
+Services with over 1 million users or 100,000 monthly active users would be subject to annual safety tests and audits.

 Cases

 Clinical

-In 2025, psychiatrist Keith Sakata working at the University of California, San Francisco, reported treating 12 patients displaying psychosis-like symptoms tied to extended chatbot use.
-These patients, mostly young adults with underlying vulnerabilities, showed delusions, disorganized thinking, and hallucinations.
-Sakata warned that isolation and overreliance on chatbots—which do not challenge delusional thinking—could worsen mental health.
+In 2025, psychiatrist Keith Sakata, working at the University of California, San Francisco (UCSF), reported treating 12 patients displaying psychosis-like symptoms tied to extended chatbot use.

+Authors at UCSF published a 2025 case study in Innovations in Clinical Neuroscience of AI-associated psychosis in a patient with no previous history of psychosis, who believed she could communicate with her dead brother through a chatbot.

-Also in 2025, a case study was published in Annals of Internal Medicine about a patient who consulted ChatGPT for medical advice and suffered severe bromism as a result.
+Another 2025 case study published in Annals of Internal Medicine detailed a patient who consulted ChatGPT for medical advice and suffered severe bromism as a result.
 The patient, a sixty-year-old man, had replaced sodium chloride in his diet with sodium bromide for three months after reading about the negative effects of table salt and making conversations with the chatbot.
 He showed common symptoms of bromism, such as paranoia and hallucinations, on his first day of clinical admission and was kept in the hospital for three weeks.